arabbott/Vagrant/README.md

 3. Oracle VM VirtualBox Extension Pack

-3. Clone/fork this project and navigate into checkout
+3. Clone/fork this project

+    a.
+Also Clone/fork the following projects from GitLab into the same directory you cloned the `mobile-app-vagrant` project into, this step is important as Vagrant will set up folder sync on the guest machine to the projects below.
+If these directories do not exist, `vagrant up` will fail:

+        1. app-web
+        2. app-mobile
+        3. app-services
+        4. mobileapp-awsdev

-4. Execute `vagrant status` to see the available VM(s) (the base server is always available)
+4. Navigate into `mobile-app-vagrant` checkout and execute `vagrant status` to see the available VM(s) (the base server is always available)

 5. Execute `vagrant up <vm>` to start the pre-built VM

+    a. when doing a `vagrant up` for either of the virtual desktop machines (xfce1 or gnome1), once `vagrant up` has finished, do a `vagrant halt` and `vagrant up` again.
+This only needs to be done for the virtual desktop machines and only needs to be done when `vagrant up`ing the machine for the first time.

+    b.
+For `xfce1` once you log in following step 7, type `sudo startx` to start your virtual desktop.

+    c.
+For `gnome1` once you log in following step 7, type `gnome-session` to start your virtual desktop.

 6. Execute `vagrant ssh <vm>` to ssh into VM